 “the preparation of mentors should be treated as a priority area”.

-All too often, this is not the case and it does need to be prioritised and valued by school leaders and the teacher education programmes that call for them.
+All too often, this is not the case and it does need to be prioritized and valued by school leaders and the teacher education programs that call for them.

-These programmes have a duty to provide training for those they wish to help ‘assess’ their trainees during their induction periods.
+These programs have a duty to provide training for those they wish to help ‘assess’ their trainees during their induction periods.

 What are the Outcomes of Good Teacher Coaching and Mentoring?

-Outcomes: What does a high quality programme of appropriate coaching or mentoring hope to achieve?
+Outcomes: What does a high quality program of appropriate coaching or mentoring hope to achieve?

 Mentoring can have a real impact.

 Ingersoll and Strong (2011) show us that coaches and mentors can help enable specific teaching practices and retain teachers in the profession.